 Learning Sciences (Structured PhD)

 Information and communications technologies (ICTs) create new potential to enhance learning, education and human development through adaptive, blended and personalised learning environments.
-Innovations in the last twenty years in computer technology enable us to design educational experiences that are potentially more engaging and effective.
+In the last twenty years, innovations in computer technology enable us to design educational experiences that are potentially more engaging and effective.
 NUI Galway’s Structured Ph.D. in the Learning Sciences is the first denominated and structured doctoral programme of its kind in Europe.
 The aim of the programme is to educate highly-skilled graduates who can draw on a range of research and development skills to conceptualise, design, deploy and evaluate information and communications technologies (ICTs) to enhance learning in different educational contexts and settings.

 Structured PhD (Learning Sciences), part-time